mienxiu/mienxiu.github.io/_posts/2024-08-07-exposing-applications-in-eks.md

 ```

-Here’s a brief explanation on this manifest:
+Here's a brief explanation on this manifest:
 1. [`annotations`](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.8/guide/ingress/annotations/):
   - `alb.ingress.kubernetes.io/load-balancer-name`: Specifies the name of the load balancer as `ingress-demo0`.
   - `alb.ingress.kubernetes.io/scheme`: Sets the load balancer scheme to `internet-facing`, making it accessible from the internet.